7 Powerful Strategies to Unlock Self-Acceptance: A Neuroscience-Based Approach

 Trauma and the Self-Threat System

-I’ve observed that clients with trauma histories often experience self-compassion as intensely uncomfortable initially.
+I’ve observed that individuals with trauma histories often experience self-compassion as intensely uncomfortable initially.
 Their nervous systems interpret self-kindness as dangerous naivety that could leave them vulnerable to harm.
 The neural circuits must be gradually reconditioned to recognize that self-acceptance is now safe.

 Practical Neuroplasticity Protocols for Self-Acceptance